-In order to understand the purpose of the union’s initiative, interviewees also included Unite Community co-ordinators––the paid organisers in each of the union’s regions, and three senior officials with responsibilities for UC.
+In order to understand the purpose of the union’s initiative, interviewees also included Unite Community coordinators, the paid organisers in each of the union’s regions, and three senior officials with responsibilities for UC.
 A few of these were interviewed on more than one occasion.
-One senior staff member was interviewed multiple times, and met with on a regular basis over the last 10 years.
+One senior staff member was interviewed multiple times, and met with on a regular basis over the past 10 years.
 In addition to interviews, there was participant observation at branch meetings and attendance at workshops/training over a three-year period in three different Unite regions.
 Field and interview notes were taken and where possible, recordings were made and transcribed verbatim.
 Data were inputted to text analysis software and codes applied to the interview transcripts according to a number of themes.
-Themes related to issues of motivation (e.g. political history, previous trade union experience, union identity/purpose, social justice, power, voice, etc.) alongside interviewee’s biographical histories.
-From this, the literature on motivation for joining/activism, and social movement unionism, was re-read alongside data to help understand how decisions were made and how this led to activity when becoming part of Unite Community.
-There is not the space in an article of this length to explore the motivations of each of 48 interviewees in depth, but the accounts selected here provide what we feel are representative according to the coding of the transcripts.
-By focusing on the narratives from a few of the interviewees we are able to unpack individual stories in more detail.
-This allowed us to explore how social norms, individual values and a collective and class-based sense of belonging, have a profound influence on the willingness of people not in paid employment to join and be active in a trade union.
+Themes were related to issues of motivation (for example, political history, previous trade union experience, union identity/purpose, social justice, power, voice), alongside interviewees’ biographical histories.
+From this, the literature on motivation for joining/activism, and social movement unionism, was re-read alongside data to help us understand how decisions were made and how this led to activism when part of Unite Community.
+There is no space in an article of this length to explore the motivations of each of the 48 interviewees in depth, but the accounts selected here are representative according to the coding of the transcripts.
+By focusing on narratives from a few of the interviewees we are able to unpack individual stories in more detail.
+This allowed us to explore how social norms, individual values and a collective and class-based sense of belonging have a profound influence on the willingness of people not in paid employment to join and be active in a trade union.
 The next section considers how these issues were articulated by the interviewees, and the extent to which people’s identities, education, health, work status, personal and social life, politics, attitudes to unions, and historical factors affected their decision-making around becoming active members of UC.

 Understanding union purpose and individual motivations for joining

 It is important to begin by exploring what interviewees thought the purpose of UC to be.
-It may be assumed that this would be fairly obvious, but the union’s publicity material was at the time somewhat opaque.
-The union’s website stated ‘Unite’s mission is to organise people to strive for a society that places equality, dignity and respect above all else…Unite’s community membership scheme brings together people from across our society.
-Those not in employment are welcomed into the union family, adding another dimension to our strength in thousands of workplaces across the UK and Ireland.’
-Yet this tell us little about activity, or how members can get involved, or how the branches function.
+It may be assumed that this would be fairly obvious, but the union’s publicity material at the time was somewhat opaque.
+The union’s website stated

+Unite’s mission is to organise people to strive for a society that places equality, dignity and respect above all else […] Unite’s community membership scheme brings together people from across our society.
+Those not in employment are welcomed into the union family, adding another dimension to our strength in thousands of workplaces across the UK and Ireland.

+But this tells us little about activities or how members can get involved, or how the branches function.
 So how did members articulate their understanding of what they were joining and the purpose of Unite Community?